PrincetonUniversity/intro_machine_learning/README.md

 ## About

-This mini-course will provide a comprehensive introduction to machine learning.
-Part 1 will briefly overview the full machine learning process and cover introductory concepts such as what is machine learning and why is it used.
-Popular software libraries will be discussed.
-Attendees will begin working hands-on in Part 2 to train simple machine learning models.
-Part 3 covers model evaluation and refinement.
-Artificial neural networks are introduced during Part 4.
-The mini-course concludes with a hackathon during Part 5 where participants will work on a small, end-to-end machine learning project chosen from one of multiple domains.
+This mini-course provides a comprehensive introduction to machine learning.
+Part 1 introduces the machine learning process and shows participants how to train simple models.
+Part 2 covers model evaluation and refinement.
+Artificial neural networks are introduced in Part 3.
+A survey of different neural network architectures is presented in Part 4.
+The mini-course concludes with a hackathon during Part 5 where participants will work on a small, end-to-end machine learning project chosen from one of multiple domains (e.g., computer vision, natural language processing).

 Attendees should have some familiarity with Python and basic calculus.

 ## Live Mini-Course

-The [Introduction to Machine Learning](https://cglink.me/2gi/r1924470) mini-course will be held during [Wintersession 2023](https://winter.princeton.edu) on January 17, 18, 19, 23, 24 in Lewis Library 138 at 2:00-4:00 PM.
+The [Introduction to Machine Learning](https://cglink.me/2gi/r1938768) mini-course will be held during [Wintersession 2024](https://winter.princeton.edu) on January 16, 17, 18, 22, 23 in Lewis Library 120 at 2:00-4:00 PM.

 ## Authorship

-The materials in this repository were created by Brian Arnold, Gage DeZoort, Jonathan Halverson, Christina Peters, Savannah Thias and Amy Winecoff.
+The materials in this repository were created by Brian Arnold, Gage DeZoort, Julian Gold, Jonathan Halverson, Christina Peters, Jake Snell, Savannah Thias and Amy Winecoff.